lucylai96/lucylai96.github.io/teaching.md

 #### COLL 158: How Music Plays The Brain

-By far, my favorite teaching endeavor has been bringing [COLL 158: “How Music Plays the Brain.”](https://courses.rice.edu/admweb/!SWKSCAT.cat?p_action=CATALIST&p_acyr_code=2019&p_crse_numb=158&p_subj=COLL) to life: I designed and taught 3 semesters of this seminar course on the intersection of music and neuroscience.
+By far, my favorite teaching endeavor has been bringing [COLL 158: “How Music Plays the Brain”](https://courses.rice.edu/admweb/!SWKSCAT.cat?p_action=CATALIST&p_acyr_code=2019&p_crse_numb=158&p_subj=COLL) to life: I designed and taught 3 semesters of this seminar course on the intersection of music and neuroscience.

+All course materials (including the syllabus and lecture slides) from the last rendition of the course (Spring 2018) are publically availible on [the course's Canvas site](https://canvas.rice.edu/courses/10423/).

 ![Visiting CAMRI](./coll158camri.jpg)